PaNOSC-ViNYL/ase/doc/ase/gui/basics.rst

 Files
 -----

-The :program:`ag` program can read all the file formats the ASE's :func:`~ase.io.read` function can understand.
+The :program:`ase-gui` program can read all the file formats the ASE's :func:`~ase.io.read` function can understand.

 ::

-  $ ag N2Fe110-path.traj
+  $ ase-gui N2Fe110-path.traj

 Selecting part of a trajectory